Spicadox/auto-twitter-space/README.md

 With the Twitter authorization/authentication out of the way you can optionally obtain the discord webhook url and put it in `const.py` if you want Twitter Space notification to also be posted onto your discord channel.

 Optionally you can also specify whether to download the Twitter Space and/or the download location.
 There are two download options one using the default `twspace.py` file provided which will only download Twitter Space from the Japan area and can post the downloaded file to discord within it's limits.
+To also use this downloader you must have [kid3-cli](https://kid3.kde.org/) downloaded and on path to properly write the metadata.
 The second download method is by using [Ryu's downloader](https://github.com/Ryu1845/twspace-dl).
 Download is optional as it has not been thoroughly tested so use at your own risk(just double check if the file was downloaded and whether it is the full file)

 With all the setting up out of the way the program can run by calling the main/index file `twitter_space_bot.py`